Frequently Asked Questions

 The power supply is "what separates the men from the boys."
 A receiver is very efficient and cost-effective way to get is all in one package, but there are "issues".
 Unfortunately, consumers want all the "bells and whistles" without understanding the importance of power supply.
 Many manufacturers offer the "bells and whistles", but, compromise the power supply to be price competitive.
 There are a few manufacturers that are the exception.

-A new type of amplifier (Class D) has become more popular because it is a “green” design and uses less power plus it is smaller in size compared to conventional amplifier designs.
+A new type of amplifier (Class D) has become more popular because it is a "green" design and uses less power plus it is smaller in size compared to conventional amplifier designs.
 We have heard reports of Class D amplifiers shutting down when driving 4 ohm loads or sound quality that is less-than-desirable.
-Some, more recent designs are much better.
+Quite frankly, some sound very poor on Maggies.
+However, more recent designs of high-end models are much better.
 Because we do not have the time to determine which models of Class D designs are compatible with Maggies, we must take a conservative approach.
 Class A/B designs with high current capability have proven a good choice for many decades.